-- can receive de minimis aid from the Managing Authority provided that they have not exceeded the limit of EUR 300 000 of ERDF co-financing in the period of the previous 3 years.
+- can receive de minimis aid from the Managing Authority provided that they have not exceeded the limit of EUR 200 000 of ERDF co-financing in the period of the last 3 fiscal years.
 They can also use de minimis aid to cover their own contribution to a project if it is awarded by state institutions from their country of origin; - de minimis aid awarded in Poland and in Ukraine do not cumulate.